Caroline Dawson

-Caroline McKenzie-Dawson (also Caroline Elliot and Caroline Dawson) is a fictional character in the BBC1 drama series Last Tango in Halifax portrayed by Sarah Lancashire.
-The character was created by lead writer and executive producer Sally Wainwright and appears from the first episode of the series broadcast on 20 November 2012.
-Lancashire was initially unavailable to commit to the series, but was cast after the production of Betty Blue Eyes she had been starring in closed early.
+Caroline McKenzie-Dawson (née Caroline Dawson and formerly Caroline Elliot) is a fictional character in the BBC One drama series Last Tango in Halifax, portrayed by Sarah Lancashire.
+The character was created by lead writer and executive producer Sally Wainwright and appears in all 24 episodes of the series, from 20 November 2012 until 15 March 2020.
+Lancashire was initially unable to commit to the series, but was cast after the production of Betty Blue Eyes she had been starring in closed early.

 Caroline, a successful career woman, is introduced as the daughter of protagonist Celia Dawson (Anne Reid), who falls in love again in her mid-seventies.
-Lancashire states that is her mother's second marriage that inspires Caroline, a closeted lesbian, to "finally be herself".
+Lancashire states that her mother's second marriage inspires her, a closeted lesbian, to "finally be herself".
 The first series of Last Tango in Halifax deals with the break-up of Caroline's marriage to John (Tony Gardner) and the establishment of a relationship between Caroline and her colleague Kate (Nina Sosanya).
-Wainwright had intended Caroline's love-life to provide a source of drama and believed a gay relationship to be a more interesting story.
-Caroline's sexuality is a source of contention for Celia across the series, Anne Reid noted that their arguments are "vicious"; whilst Lancashire noted that Caroline is "wounded" by her mother's "non-acceptance" after she decides to marry Kate.
-In the third series, Wainwright decided to kill off Kate, as she felt this the only way to reconcile Celia with her daughter, leaving Caroline a widow and single-mother.
+Wainwright had intended Caroline's love life to provide a source of drama and believed a lesbian relationship to be a more interesting story.
+Caroline's sexuality is a source of contention for the more conservative-minded Celia across the series.
+Reid noted that their arguments are "vicious"; whilst Lancashire stated that Caroline is "wounded" by her mother's "non-acceptance" after she decides to marry Kate.
+In the third series, Wainwright decided to kill off Kate, as she felt this was the only way to reconcile Celia with her daughter, leaving Caroline both a widow and single mother.

-The character of Caroline has received both a strong fan response amongst gay women, and a positive critical response from the media.
-In 2014 Lancashire won the British Academy Television Award for Best Supporting Actress, having been previously nominated in 2013.
+The character of Caroline received a hugely positive response from LGBTQ women and the media.
+In 2014, Lancashire won the British Academy Television Award for Best Supporting Actress for the role, having been previously nominated in 2013.